Museum of Fine Arts Houston.

 19th century American landscape painting, depicting the American wilderness (including movements like Hudson River School and Luminism) is a particular strength of the museum and includes works by Frederic Church (1826-1900) and Thomas Cole (1801-48).
 The society portraitist John Singer Sargent (1856-1925) is also represented, as well as early 20th century Ashcan School paintings and abstract artworks by Georgia O Keeffe (1887-1986) among others.

-Ranging from Chinese art from 2400 BCE to contemporary Japanese art, the museum has a significant collection of Asian works.
-They house scroll paintings, sculptures of Buddhist and Hindu gods and rare Indian miniature paintings.
+Ranging from Chinese art from 2400 BCE to contemporary Japanese art, the museum has a significant collection of Asian arts and crafts, featuring scroll paintings, sculptures of Buddhist and Hindu gods and rare Indian miniature paintings.
 In 2010 the museum opened the Ting Tsung and Wei Fong Chao Arts of China Gallery, specifically to showcase its growing collection.

 The museum also has a large collection of African art, including ceremonial objects, furniture, and wood sculptures.
 The Glassell Collection of African Gold, donated by philanthropist Alfred Glassell contains over 800 artifacts, primarily from the Royal courts of the Akan people of Ghana and Ivory Coast.
 Most notable is a golden staff by the Akan people, a burial mask from Java and jewelry from the Moche people of Peru.